sajmons/CollimationCircles/README.md

 # Known issues

 Unfortunately on some Linux distros main window is not transparent :(.
 I have succesfully tested it on Ubuntu that's using Wayland window manager.
 On Raspberry Pi OS Bullseye window transparency doesn't work out of the box.
-But there is workaround for that.
+But luckily there is workaround for that.

 Open terminal and type this:
 ```